aymannadeem/foldilocks/README.md

 "abcd"
 ```

 Yay!
 This works!
-Now let's test it with the actual logic, which is to ensure we remove an underscore, and capitalize the letter succeeding the removed underscore:
+Now let's test it with the actual logic, which is to ensure we remove an underscore, and capitalize the letter succeeding the removed underscore.
+To do so, `(:)` won't be enough on its own.
+We need to create a function that has all of the logic beyond simply prepending a character.

+Let's create a function called `foo` in terminal that does this and test it out:

 ```
+>>> let foo '_' cs = initUpper cs; foo c cs = c : cs
->>> foldr appender2 "" "ab_cd"
+>>> foldr foo "" "ab_cd"
 "abCd"
 ```